0:00 / 0:00

 Episode Information

 Emma talks about her appointment at Auckland Hospital for Deep Brain Stimulation (DBS), an invasive yet effective treatment for the symptoms of Parkinson's.
 How does she feel, and how does one cope with the prospect of such major surgery?
 Contains graphic descriptions of treatments.
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinsons, and trying to reach the bottom of the laundry basket.

 Published: 27/01/2026 2:00:00 p.m.